 Weight Loss Pills

-Some weight loss medications have caused false positives in amphetamine urine tests.
-Phentermine is one prescription that could cause this.
+Some weight loss medications like phentermine have caused false positives in amphetamine urine tests.

 ADHD Medications, such as Ritalin (methylphenidate) are known to cause false positives tests for LSD, amphetamine, and methamphetamine.

-Venlafaxine, known as Effexor XR, could learn to a false positive on a PCP urine test.
+- Venlafaxine, known as Effexor XR, could lead to a false positive on a PCP urine test.

 Pain or Anti-Inflammatory Medication